bover87/HMB-FFRK-JP-LabMem/README.md

 17. Start a lab or enter one in-progress

 ## Basic Usage
-Extract all files from the .zip file to a folder
+Use the installer or extract all files from the .zip file to a folder

 Double-click `FFRK-LabMem.exe` it and it will run in the window.
 At any time as it is running you can press `D` to disable, `E` to enable, `Ctrl+X` to exit, and `H` to minimize to system tray.